 Support for Red Hat OpenShift

-We are pleased to announce the NGINX Ingress Operator for Red Hat OpenShift, a fully supported lifecycle management solution for the NGINX Ingress Controller (for both NGINX Open Source and NGINX Plus) on the OpenShift platform.
-This enables point-and-click installation of the NGINX Ingress Controller – you need to specify just a few parameters for a basic deployment.
+We are pleased to announce the NGINX Ingress Operator for Red Hat OpenShift, a fully supported lifecycle management solution for NGINX Ingress Controller (for both NGINX Open Source and NGINX Plus) on the OpenShift platform.
+This enables point-and-click installation of NGINX Ingress Controller – you need to specify just a few parameters for a basic deployment.

 The Operator abstracts away the complexity around Kubernetes’ native objects (such as deployments, replicas, and Pods) which frees application owners and other teams from having to understand the Kubernetes container infrastructure in detail.
 Additionally, the Operator provides parameters for customizing the Ingress Controller deployment.

-The goal of the Operator is to provide a one‑step deployment process for bringing the advanced capabilities of the NGINX Ingress controller to OpenShift.
+The goal of the Operator is to provide a one‑step deployment process for bringing the advanced capabilities of NGINX Ingress Controller to OpenShift.
 For example, you can harness the NGINX Ingress resources (VirtualServer, VirtualServerRoute, and TransportServer) to support many use cases such as blue‑green deployment, traffic splitting, and A/B testing.

 You can also leverage the role‑based access control (RBAC) and cross‑namespace capabilities of NGINX Ingress resources to support self‑service and multi‑tenancy for your users, with clear demarcation and delegation of application delivery component management across different teams.

-Once the OpenShift cluster administrator installs the Operator, end users can deploy the NGINX Ingress Controller with a simple manifest like the following:
+Once the OpenShift cluster administrator installs the Operator, end users can deploy NGINX Ingress Controller with a simple manifest like the following:

 apiVersion: k8s.nginx.org/v1alpha1 kind: NginxIngressController metadata: name: nginx-ingress-controller-foo namespace: nginx-ingress-controller-foo-ns spec: type: deployment image: repository: registry.hub.docker.com/nginx/nginx-ingress tag: edge pullPolicy: Always serviceType: NodePort